 We practice positive reinforcement, kind, fair and effective techniques avoiding the need to use physical correction of any type.
 Harsh handling of dogs is wholeheartedly discouraged and the use of choke chains and other coercive or punitive methods, including lead jerking, shouting or smacking, is not permitted.

 You may not use any gadget or device in class that we consider aversive, such as slips leads, pinch collars, spray collars, compressed air canisters, rattle cans or water squirters, or any other device, or method, that has potential to cause injury, pain or fear.
-Any owner who continues to use harsh methods when asked not to, will be asked to leave our classes and not return.
+Any client who continues to use harsh methods when asked not to, will be asked to leave our classes and not return.

 Dogs unfit for class: